Productive-Gains/Testing-Tools/README.md

+# PG Testing Utils for NodeJS Projects

+This a NPM module for use in testing in Productive Gains.
+Version: 1.0.0

+# Summary of set up

+var testingUtils = require('pg-testing-utils');
+testingUtils.imageUtils.functionName();

+# Dependencies

+To use this module to its fullest you need to install Imagemagick on your system.

+# How to run tests
+npm test

+### Contribution guidelines ###

 # Git Process

 This project uses the Gitflow process, so no development happens in master.
 Only work done branched off of master is